PATCH! {P}sychometrics-{A}ssis{T}ed Ben{CH}marking of Large Language Models against Human Populations: A Case Study of Proficiency in 8th Grade Mathematics: Introduction

 \section{Introduction}

 Large language models (LLMs), including their multimodal variants like vision language models, have witnessed significant advancements in recent years.
-These models are typically evaluated on established benchmarks that assess their performance across a diverse set of tasks, including commonsense reasoning (e.g., HellaSwag by~\citet{Zellers2019HellaSwagCA}, WinoGrande by~\citet{Sakaguchi2019WinoGrande}), coding (HumanEval by~\citet{chen2021evaluating}, Natural2Code by~\citet{team2023gemini}, and academic proficiency.
-Academic proficiency, in particular, has become a crucial part of LLM evaluation, as evidenced by the large number of related benchmarks (e.g., MMLU by~\citet{hendrycks2021measuring}, ARC by~\citet{Clark2018ThinkYH}, GSM8K by~\citet{Cobbe2021TrainingVT}, DROP by~\citet{Dua2019DROPAR}, MATH by~\citet{hendrycks2021measuring}), and recent model technical reports' focus on them~\cite[e.g.,][]{achiam2023gpt,team2023gemini}.
-In these benchmarks, LLM performance is also often contrasted with human performance.
+These models are typically evaluated on established benchmarks that assess their performance across a diverse set of tasks such as \textit{commonsense reasoning}~\cite{Zellers2019HellaSwagCA,Sakaguchi2019WinoGrande,chen2021evaluating}, \textit{coding}~\cite{chen2021evaluating,team2023gemini} and \textit{academic proficiency}.
+Academic proficiency, in particular, has become a crucial part of LLM evaluation, as evidenced by the large number of related benchmarks like MMLU, ARC, GSM8K, DROP and MATH~\cite{hendrycks2021measuring,Clark2018ThinkYH,Cobbe2021TrainingVT,Dua2019DROPAR,hendrycks2021measuring}, as well as recent model technical reports' increasing focus on them~\cite{achiam2023gpt,team2023gemini}.
+In these benchmarks and reports, the contrast between LLM performance and human performance is often highlighted, sparking media coverage and discussions.

-Despite the success of existing benchmarks in advancing LLM research, they are not without limitations.
-The \textit{first} concern is measurement quality: Do these benchmarks measure what they are supposed to in a reliable way?
-Many benchmarks are created via crowd-sourced knowledge, by asking a convenience group of individuals (e.g., crowd workers, paper authors) to create new test items (e.g., GSM8K, DROP) or collecting them from (often undocumented) sources (e.g., websites, textbooks, school exams) (e.g., MATH, MMLU, ARC).
-Without domain expert input and rigorous testing of item quality, this approach often leads to undesirable outcomes, such as mismatch between a benchmark and its claimed measurement goal, missing information in a question, wrong answer keys, and low data annotation agreement~\citep{nie-etal-2020-learn}.\footnote{We avoid calling out specific datasets here, but a quick Internet search would reveal many blogs reporting large percentages of errors in existing LLM benchmarks.}
+Despite their success in advancing LLM research and shedding light on the artificial versus human intelligence debate, existing benchmarks have notable limitations.
+The first concern is measurement quality: \textit{Do these benchmarks measure what they are supposed to in a reliable way?} Many benchmarks are created via crowd-sourced knowledge, by asking a convenience group of individuals (e.g., crowd workers, paper authors) to create new test items (e.g., GSM8K, DROP) or collecting them from (often undocumented) sources (e.g., websites, textbooks, school exams) (e.g., MATH, MMLU, ARC).
+Without domain expert input and rigorous testing of item quality, undesirable outcomes can occur, including a mismatch between a benchmark and its claimed measurement goal, missing information in a question, wrong answer keys, and low data annotation agreement~\cite[e.g.,][]{nie-etal-2020-learn,wang2024mmlupro,HellaSwagErrors2024}.